Draft Zero Development

 Your manuscript doesn’t go into any AI tool.
 Not for summaries, not for feedback, not for “just checking.”
 Not at any stage, and not without your written permission.
 This applies whether your book is unpublished, in progress, or already out in the world.

-The work you're paying me for is my work.
-Reader reports, annotated manuscripts, session feedback, narration prep—all of it is written by me, on my own, without AI assistance of any kind.
+The work you’re paying me for is my work.
+Editorial letters, annotated manuscripts, revision roadmaps, session feedback, narration prep—all of it is written by me, on my own, without AI assistance of any kind.
 That includes the behind-the-scenes notes and drafts.
-My reading brain and Word's basic spell-check are the whole toolkit.
-Nothing cloud-based, nothing AI-powered, nothing that sends your text anywhere.
+My reading brain and Word’s basic spell-check are the whole toolkit—no cloud-based writing or analysis tools, nothing AI-powered.
+Your manuscript travels only where the work requires: secure storage and delivery back to you.

-Your book and your name never enter an AI system.
-If that line ever needs to move, I'll ask you first.
-You can say no, and it won't change anything about our work together.
+Neither your book nor your name ever enters an AI system.
+If that line ever needs to move, I’ll ask you first.
+You can say no, and it won’t change anything about our work together.

 The formal version lives in the Terms of Service.